JuliaGeo/CFTime.jl/README.md

 ## Parsing dates

-Dates can be parsed by using `dateformat` from julia's `Dates` module, for example:
+Dates can be parsed by using `dateformat` from Julia's `Dates` module, for example:

 ```julia
 dt = DateTimeNoLeap("21001231",dateformat"yyyymmdd");